Sailor Pluto: Reception and influence

 The official Sailor Moon character popularity polls listed Setsuna Meioh and Sailor Pluto as separate entities.
 In 1994, with fifty one choices, Setsuna was the thirteenth most popular character and Pluto was fifth.
 In early 1996, with fifty one choices, Setsuna was the twenty-ninth most popular character and Pluto was the twenty-first.

 In her reviews of the second season of Sailor Moon Crystal, IGN writer Meghan Sullivan considered the introduction of Sailor Pluto as one of the exciting twists of Act 19, noting that she takes her duties as a Sailor Guardian so seriously, "she's willing to kill her own allies just to protect the Door of Space-Time."
-Sullivan especially enjoyed the interaction between Pluto and Chibiusa over magic tricks, since the viewer had the chance to see "a more tender to side to her; it fleshed out her personality and made her endearing."
+Sullivan especially enjoyed the interaction between Pluto and Chibiusa over magic tricks, since the viewer had the chance to see "a more tender side to her; it fleshed out her personality and made her endearing."
 The scene in which Queen Serenity talks with a young Sailor Pluto about the taboos she must not break was described by Sullivan as an "adorable moment" but that foreshadows "something dire was going to happen".
 Nonetheless, she enjoyed watching the younger Pluto taking her duties seriously.
 Finally, the author said that the penultime episode of the season should not be named "Showdown, Death Phantom" but "Heroine, Sailor Pluto", since she "knew she was going to die once she left the Space-Time door and used her Garnet Rod to stop time, but she didn't care.
 All she could think about was saving her friends from eminent[sic] destruction."
 Sullivan also praised the voice acting of Ai Maeda during the episode.